teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 - Continuous Use.
 Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.

-Note.
-Registration is “prima facie” evidence; it creates a legal presumption.
-Although these presumptions can be overcome, they stack the litigation deck in your favor.

 In addition to providing evidence, registration creates substantial rights and psychological benefits: